MUIC-CS/KeyLoggerFlatfileDemo/README.md

 If you enter any other string, the string will be saved to the database along with the time.

-At the end of the program, the database will be saved to the file callec 'test.db'
+At the end of the program, the database will be saved to the file called 'test.db'

 If you run the program again, the program will load the database from test.db and continue using the old data.
 Try list it and you will see.